Yuss76A/uniting-hockey-fans-in-J-nk-ping/README.md

 * #e91e63 - This color will be used for the contact-box section changin the color of the text inside the contact-box.
 * #00bcd4 - This color will be used for the text sections Address, Email, Telephone in the contact page.

+## Pages Description :

+### Home Page :

+* The home section of the HV7 Hockey Club website captures the excitement and energy of hockey, immediately drawing users into the club's vibrant community.
+A captivating photograph of a packed hockey arena, full of fans and game atmosphere.

+## Club Description

+* A concise description highlights the club's mission to create a fun and inclusive environment for hockey enthusiasts of all levels.
+It emphasizes community, teamwork, and a shared love for the game.

+## Logo and Branding

+ * The HV7 Hockey Club logo is prominently displayed, reinforcing brand identity and unifying the page's elements.

+ ##  Video Feature

+ * A featured video from a recent hockey game captures the excitement of live play and the camaraderie among players and fans, further engaging visitors and inspiring them to join the club.